OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

 ## How do I install the Users sample data pack?

-Before you install the Users sample data pack, make sure that you have an Office 365 developer subscription and that you assign a license to yourself as the admin.
+Before you install the Users sample data pack, make sure that you have a Microsoft 365 developer subscription and that you assign a license to yourself as the admin.

 > [!NOTE]
 > Make sure that you have 16 users available in your subscription.
 Your subscription includes 25 users.
 If you have already configured more than 10 users, remove some users first to ensure that your installation is successful.